Melissa Hasley (Courtesy Iowa Department of Public Safety)

 At the time of Kimble’s murder, Moreland’s middle daughter, 36-year-old Lois Hasley, sat in the Marshall County Jail — charged with prostitution.

-“The whole thing is just so incredibly sad,” Moreland’s sister, Cathy Leader, told the Register for the story on the three girls’ fate.
+“The whole thing is just so incredibly sad,” Moreland’s sister, Cathy Leader, said of the three girls’ fate.

 Leader said the family had warned Georgina that she would end up like her younger sister, and that though Kimble had acknowledged she was aware of that fact, she apparently had continued with the dangerous lifestyle.